 what was stolen from me.
 I think about that when the news media focuses on the sex

 of child sexual abuse rather than the deeper human loss it creates.
 And I think about that when I hear the louder voices drown out the quieter victims, defining the crime within the narrow self-serving perspectives of their own moral indignation.
 Because as loud as they are, they don't own it.
 We as victims do.
 And when those voices quiet down and the monster is locked up forever, the victim is left alone with quiet shame and shattered secrets.
-And those other voices go back to their less sullied lives.
-It is what we are left holding that destroys us, that sometimes even kills us.
-This is what I believe - this is what my journey has taught me.
-Because while non-consensual sex is a theft of the body, it eventually stops.
-But the secrets and shame it plants stay hidden under the skin of every survivor, and gradually eat holes through the soul............EPILOGUE: A SMALL VICTORYO
+As those other voices go back to their less sullied lives, the abused are left holding what they cannot walk away from, and start the lifelong process of trying to live with it, trying to survive it.
+While non-consensual sex is a theft of the body, it eventually stops.
+But the secrets and shame it plants stay hidden under the skin of every survivor, and gradually eat holes through the soul............RESOLVE AND REPAIRM